 We are proud of the AfricaHacks company creation program.
 We do not take any equity in any of our Startups.
 Startups give us the option to invest in them via a SAFE.
 As Hackathon ideas, we value all the Startups uniformly, just like YC.
 And then we have the option to invest in them directly or via a partner depending on many factors like the availability of funds, traction, team, and other factors.

 Furthermore, when they join our program, they work on getting an MVP, revenue, and all the other good stuff.
 In the end, we expose them to demo days.
 For Cohort 1, made of 14 Startups, they pitched to investors at StudentBuild and will be provided with more support and opportunities.
-For the future, we plan to structure the process in a way that does not take too many resources from AfricaHacks.
+Some benefits provided include:

 The current State of AfricaHacks